c5h11oh/globalentrychecker/readme.md

 ```

 ## Usage
-1. Specify your preferred location id and your last availability date in `preference.json`.
+1. Specify your preferred location id and your last availab date in `preference.json`.
   - datebefore: the last day to look for appointment.
 Date string format is "YYYY-MM-DD".
   - locations: a list of Enrollment Center IDs.
   - Enrollment center IDs can be found at `locations/all_locations.json`.
 If the file does not exist, generate it by running `python3 get_all_locations.py` (and format the json on your own).